ankushsss/bansal_blog/README.md

 https://bansal-blog.vercel.app/signup

 ## After login we have a option to create blog
-  note:- if user is not logged in then create blog page automatical redirect the user to login page https://bansal-blog.vercel.app/blogcreate
+  note:- if user is not loggedin then it automatic redirecte the user to the blog creation page

+https://bansal-blog.vercel.app/blogcreate

+## for more updates

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.